icodeforlove/node-requester/Readme.md

 * {Boolean} follow
 * {Number} followMax

+## debugging

+you can set debug to the following
+* 1 - outgoing requests
+* 2 - outgoing requests and responses with headers
+* 3 - outgoing requests, responses with headers, and response body

 ## proxies

 request objects support proxies but you also can add / remove them from the proxy rotation like this